ryangreenhall/gina/README.markdown

 #Gina

-Provides a simple DSL for expressing the behaviour of web apps written in nodejs.
+Provides a simple DSL written in CoffeScript for expressing the behaviour of web apps written in nodejs.

 ## Gina in action

+To use Gina to test your node app you simply need to wrap your server in an object with the following functions:

+  * port - Provides the port number that your app is running on
+  * start - Starts your node app
+  * stop - Stops your node app

     gina = require("../lib/gina")